CHAPTER 3-A. RIGHTS OF THE VICTIM

 proximity to accused children and their families and friends.
 The juvenile court shall provide

-such technology is available in the courtroom.
+is available in the courtroom.

 (6) All judicial and law enforcement agencies shall expeditiously return any stolen